-Regardless of whether or not the outlet has any device connected to it, a minimal gas bleed flow of 0.1 LPM flows form the MAXBlend2 sensor port on the left side of the blender.
+Regardless of whether or not the outlet has any device connected to it, a minimal gas bleed flow of 0.1 LPM flows form the MAXBlend Lite sensor port on the left side of the blender.
 It is from this bleed flow that the gas is analyzed by the oxygen sensor.
 In addition a toggle switch is provided allowing the user to activate an additional gas bleed which ensures the blender has sufficient flow to function accurately when the total flow delivered to the patient is below a certain minimum threshold.
-For a low flow model (R229P01) this additional bleed should be activated if the total flow delivered to the patient is less than 3 LPM.
+For a low flow blender this additional bleed should be activated if the total flow delivered to the patient.

-For a high flow model (R229P02) the additional bleed should be activated if the total flow delivered to the patient is less than 15 LPM.
+For a high flow blender the additional bleed should be activated if the total flow delivered to the patient is less than 15LPM.
 At delivered flows greater than these limits, the bleed toggle can be deactivated to conserve oxygen.

-CAUTION: Failure to activate the bleed as described above may result in significant drift in the oxygen concentration delivered to the patient.
+CAUTION: Failure to activate the bleed as described above may result in inaccurate oxygen concentrations from the blender.
+However, the MaxBlend Lite will always display the actual delivered concentration.